MicrosoftDocs/bot-docs/contributor-guide/resources-for-writers/writing-guidlines.md

 Use xref links, `[link text](xref:UID)`.
 Note that UIDs are case-sensitive.

-#### C\#
+#### C#

-To find the xref for C#, go to https://docs.microsoft.com/en-us/dotnet/api/ and search for the member you want to link to.
+To find the xref for C#, go to the [.NET API browser](https://docs.microsoft.com/dotnet/api/) and search for the member you want to link to.
 The xref will be the page's ms.assetID metadata value.
-For example, the xref for the BotAdapter.Use method is __Microsoft.Bot.Builder.BotAdapter.Use*__.
+For example, the xref for the BotAdapter.Use method is **Microsoft.Bot.Builder.BotAdapter.Use***.

 ```html
 <meta name="ms.assetid" content="Microsoft.Bot.Builder.BotAdapter.Use*" />